mrmierzejewski/hugo-theme-console/README.md

   └── static
 ```

-Copy at least the `config.toml` in the root directory of your website.
+Copy at least the `hugo.toml` in the root directory of your website.
 Overwrite the existing config file if necessary.

 Hugo includes a development server, so you can view your changes as you go -
 very handy.
 Spin it up with the following command: